leung018/todo-application/README.md

 ### Continuous Integration

 This project has setup github workflows for CI.
-Formatting / linting / unit tests of both frontend and backend, integration tests of backend, and end to end tests for whole application.
+Formatting / linting / unit tests for both frontend and backend, integration tests for backend, and end to end tests for the entire application.

 See `.github/workflows` directory for more details.

-### Non Large Pull Request and Focused Commits
+### Small Pull Request and Focused Commits

-This project has a convention that each pull request should not be too large and each commit should be focused on the thing as described in the commit message.
+This project has a convention that each pull request should be manageable in size and each commit should be focused on the change as described in the commit message.

-No direct push to main branch and all changes should be made via pull request.
+No direct pushes to main branch and all changes should be made via pull request.

 ## Local Development